 Transparency

-AI decision-making is often clouded by the complexity of advanced algorithms.
-A lack of visibility into AI decision-making leads to concerns about unexplainable or opaque models.
-Transparency can help build trust and understanding within and outside the organization.
+AI decision-making is often hidden behind complex algorithms, which creates a lack of visibility into how the model makes decisions.
+This leads to concerns about unexplainable or opaque models.
+Transparency can help build trust and understanding within and outside your organization.

 Safety and Performance